Richard Russell Jr.: Opposition to civil rights

-Russell voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+Russell voted against the Civil Rights Act of 1957, the Civil Rights Act of 1960, the Civil Rights Act of 1964, and the Civil Rights Act of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

 Unlike Theodore Bilbo, "Cotton Ed" Smith, and James Eastland, who had reputations as ruthless, tough-talking, heavy-handed race baiters, Russell never justified hatred or acts of violence to defend segregation.
 But he strongly defended white supremacy and apparently did not question it or ever apologize for his segregationist views, votes and speeches.
 For decades Russell was a key figure in the Southern Caucus within the Senate that blocked or watered down meaningful civil rights legislation intended to protect African Americans from lynching, disenfranchisement, and disparate treatment under the law.

 Russell strongly condemned President Truman's pro-desegregation stance and wrote that he was "sick at heart" over it.
 However, unlike many other Southern Democrats such as Strom Thurmond, he did not walk out of the convention and support the Dixiecrats.

 In 1952, Russell was a candidate for the Democratic presidential nomination; while he did not discuss civil rights while campaigning, his platform named "local self-government" one of the major "Jeffersonian Principles".
 Russell claimed that the goal of his candidacy was to showcase the principles of "Southern Democracy" and to allow Southern Democrats to form a united front against the North.
 While he decisively defeated Estes Kefauver in the Florida primary, Russell was opposed by most of Democrats as he refused to support the civil rights plank of the party.
 Jim Rowe claimed that the sectional nature of the defeat shocked Russell and made him into a more parochial politician.